Augustine-ebuka/book/README.md

 # Book Search Project - Laravel Sanctum Authentication with Typescript React JS

 Welcome to the Book Search Project!
+This project allow a user to search for their favorite book by name or they can search for all the book available in the third party api, the result is displayed in a nicely formated cards.
 This project combines the robust features of Laravel 10 with the dynamic capabilities of Typescript React JS, leveraging Laravel Sanctum for secure and flexible authentication.
 The application utilizes both stateful and stateless request handling, providing a comprehensive authentication mechanism.

 ## Authentication Mechanism